How To Make Amazing Photos At Night In Red Square

 As it was well after sunset when I made this image I allowed the relatively low light levels to work in my favor.
 I set my Canon 5D Mark II camera to ISO 100 and the lens to f/11 to achieve a large depth of field (DOF).

 Other than that it’s a very straightforward image.
-The warm colors in the buildings, further accentuated by warm artificial lighting, is beautifully contrasted with the intense blue of the sky.
+The warm colors of the buildings, further accentuated by warm artificial lighting, is beautifully contrasted with the intense blue of the summer evening sky.

 Photographing The Beauty Of The Night